global-asp/lida-source/en/0009_accident.md

 # Accident

 ##
-Carlos drives a scooter.
-He drives fast.
+Carlos rides a scooter.
+He rides fast.

 ##
 There is water on the road.
 The road is slippery.

 ##
-He falls off the scooter.
+He loses control of the scooter and falls off.

 ##
-Carlos is hurt.
+Carlos is badly hurt.

 ##
 A woman calls for an ambulance.
 "There has been an accident.
-Come!"
+Come quickly!"

 ##
-The ambulance comes quickly.
+The ambulance comes very quickly.

 ##
 Two men put Carlos on a stretcher.

 ##
-They put Carlos in the ambulance.
+They lift Carlos into the ambulance.

 ##
 The ambulance drives to the hospital.